RaulPPelaez/UAMMD/README.md

 **Guidelines**

 Each module should have its own namespace, or adhere to an existing one, in order to avoid naming conflicts.
 This allows to name the functions and parameters in a more human readable way.

+If you want to make small changes to an existing module, without changing it.
+Then you should create a new module that inherits it, and overload the necesary functions.

 ------------------------------------------